How to deal with dachshund shedding, and make your home clean

 Diet and supplements

 A good and nutritious diet is essential for your dog’s overall health.
-When your dog is deficient in many essential nutrients like omega-3 fatty acids, protein, and zinc, the dog’s skin gets dry and leading to excessive shedding.
+When your dog is low in many essential nutrients like omega-3 fatty acids, protein, and zinc, the dog’s skin gets dry and leading to excessive shedding.
 That’s why you need to give your dog nutritious food to keep them healthy overall.
 You can also use some supplements when needed.
-Here are some useful supplement options for your dog dealing with excessive shedding.
+Here are useful supplement options for your dog dealing with excessive shedding.

 Note: Always consult your veterinarian or pet nutritionist before introducing any new supplements to your dog’s diet.
 Every dog is different, and professional guidance ensures safety and proper dosage.